-Figure 15: Avon and Somerset Police crime outcomes; positive outcomes (and rate) for hate crime; for the years 2019/20 - 2023/24.
+Somerset Police recorded outcomes; positive outcomes (and rate) for hate hate crime for the years crime; for the years 2019/20 - 2023/24.

 The number of recorded hate crimes increased 10% in 2023/24.
 Despite achieving a slightly higher number of positive outcomes the rate has decreased due to the increase in the number of crimes.